 We often get asked if Miniature Pigs can live together with other animals.
 Pigs, both Miniature as well as Traditional and Rare breeds, can get used to living with other pets.

 Recently we have been asked whether chickens can live in the same pen as the piggies.
 Although many pigs are good natured animals, when you buy piglets they may not have come across chickens when they were growing up and so they may get scared of them, this may also be the case with the chickens.
-Both chickens and piglets can, therefore, act in defense with a possibility of hurting each other.
+In fact we have come across this situation during our visits when the chickens did get scared of the pigs!

-Although we have seen our piggies live in harmony with wild birds (pigeons, crows, etc) we have not had experience with chickens.
+Although we have seen our piggies live in harmony with wild birds (pigeons, crows, etc), the chickens, on the other hand, are very likely to be scared of pigs.
 On the side of caution, we would not put pigs with chickens in the same pen to start off with.
 Once the animals and the birds get used to each other being in separate enclosures, you may find they tolerate each other very well, but this requires time and patience to ensure that all your pets remain safe.
 The enclosure for both pigs and chickens would need to be much bigger to accommodate the needs of every species.

 Miniature Pigs can live happily with other pets too such as dogs, cats, rabbits, etc. However, it is always best to bring up the animals together when they are young so that they get grow up together.
 When this is not possible, such encounters must be supervised, especially when it concerns dogs.
 Dogs, by nature, are preditors and most love to chase a moving object or an animal.
 Some breeds of dogs such as Hounds, Gundogs and Terriers which are hunting dogs as well as Pastoral and many Working Breeds and have a stronger prey drive than other types such as Utility or Toy groups.
 A sqealing running piglet can present a lot of temptation to any dog which could result in a bad situation.
 Therefore, we always advise to never leave your piglet with any dog unattended for this reason.